 We offer two tours, morning and afternoon, perfect for fitting into your Maui itinerary.
 Relax on our spacious decks, soak up the sun, and enjoy delicious meals and refreshing drinks as you cruise to the snorkel spots.

-5‑Hour Molokini Morning Snorkel from Maalaea (Slip 64 Check‑In)
+5‑Hour Molokini Crater Snorkeling Tour (Slip 64 Check‑In)

 Ocean lovers, get ready for Molokini Snorkeling!
 Join our Molokini Crater Snorkeling Tour for a half-day trip filled with clear water and colorful marine life.
 This exciting tour runs daily from 7:00 AM to 12:00 PM, and takes you to two of Maui’s top snorkeling spots: Molokini Crater and Turtle Town.

-As you travel between these snorkeling spots, watch for humpback whales, which visit during whale season from December to May.
+Whale watching bonus: As you travel between these snorkeling spots, watch for humpback whales, which visit during whale season from November through April.
 Witnessing these majestic creatures breaching and playing in the Hawaiian waters is an incredible bonus to your snorkeling adventure.

 The Maui Snorkeling Morning Tour Advantage: